The work of the Chemical Inspection Service

 The remit of the Chemical Inspection Service is wide, covering areas from, for example, cosmetics and lead to pesticides.

 The Inspection employs 17 people.
-Inspections can take place in any part of the country, but for practical reasons, the Chemical Inspection Service will often visit a shop in the Copenhagen region if the products for inspection are sold throughout Denmark.
+Inspections can take place in any part of the country.
 The Chemical Inspection Service often takes samples of goods for closer inspection.

 The Chemical Inspection Service is concerned with the control of toxic substances, monitoring campaigns, processing of reports from third parties and cases that the Inspection addresses on its own initiative, as well as the handling of warnings (notifications) from other EU Member States.
 The Chemical Inspection Service also has various administrative tasks.
 Our monitoring and administrative tasks are described below.

 Toxic substances and products

 We monitor compliance with the regulations for very toxic and toxic chemical substances and products at distributors.
 The inspection covers the sale and storage of very toxic and toxic chemical substances.
 Inspections take the form of visits to distributors throughout Denmark.

 - Collecting fees from distributors relating to the sale of toxic or very toxic products.

 - Issuing permits for the retail sale of toxic substances and handling notices on wholesale toxic substances.

 - Correspondence with the public, with enterprises and authorities such as the police, in respect of permits for toxic substances.

 We scrutinise marketing practices with regard to pesticides.
 We check that only legal pesticides are marketed.
 Inspections take the form of visits to distributors throughout Denmark.